otarbes/clickclickbankbank/content/_index.md

       will be just fine!
   - question: How often are my links checked?
     answer: There is no automatic links' scans and checks as we don’t want to use your link quota unnecessarily.
-For every scan, you will just have to click on “New Scan” on your dashboard.
+Scans could be launched manually, clicking on the “New Scan” button on the top right of your dashboard.
   - question: What is a “link”?
     answer: In our pricing above, a “link” refers one Amazon product link.
 If you have several links to the same product multiple page, only one link will be